tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:containsAssertion
 - Preferred Label: contains Assertion
-- Definition: Connects a Data Quality Report with Assertions that comprise that report.
+- Definition: Connects a DataQualityReport with Assertions that comprise that DataQualityReport.
 - Comments: Connects Assertions together into Data Quality Reports.
-Alterntatively, Assertions can be contained in oa:Annotations, in which case this property is not used.
+Alternatively, Assertions can be contained in oa:Annotations, in which case this property is not used.
 - View in: [term-list](../list/bdqffdq/index.md#containsAssertion)

 ********************